Context

 The Government's National Policy Planning Framework (NPPF) requires each local authority to undertake a Strategic Housing Market Assessment (SHMA) as part of the evidence base required to inform Local Plans.
 A SHMA seeks to assess the long term need and affordability of housing in the area.

 The latest SHMA for Somerset, published in October 2016, is a joint study undertaken by Justin Gardner Consulting (JGC) and Chris Broughton Associates on behalf of Mendip, Taunton Deane, South Somerset and Sedgemoor Councils.
-As well as Local Plans, the SHMA will also inform the new Somerset Strategic Housing Framework, due to be published in 2017.
+As well as Local Plans, the SHMA also informs the Somerset Strategic Housing Framework 2019-2023.

 Purpose